MarceloHey/react-advices/README.md

 # react-advices
-A random advice generator using the "Advice Slip" API
+A random advice generator written in React, consuming the "Advice Slip" API to fetch the advices

 You can access it through [this link](https://react-advices.vercel.app/)